Love this recipe? Share it with your people 💕

 Instructions

-5. Dredge both sides of the pineapple slices in the mixture
+• Dredge both sides of the pineapple slices in the butter mixture or use a pastry brush to really drench each slice.

 Notes